imballinst/chrome-ext-slack-linkedin-users-download/README.md

 # chrome-ext-list-slack-users

+> This repository is not maintained anymore as it's against LinkedIn's User Agreement.
+See https://www.linkedin.com/legal/user-agreement#dos.

 A Google Chrome browser extension to download (1) the list of users from a particular Slack workspace at a particular channel and (2) the list of connections of a LinkedIn connection (given that their connections are public) as a CSV file.

 **WARNING**: use it at your own risk!
 This is an unofficial extension (and I am not planning to publish it).
 Although this extension sniffs token/cookie, it will not be transferred anywhere (it will be _only_ used in this extension).
 I can guarantee that.
 However, I can't guarantee you the platform safety (e.g. if the platform catches you "abusing" the token/cookie and gives you a warning, that is beyond my responsibility).